Safety Management, Analytics & System Integration Division

 This work is in alignment with International Civil Aviation Organization (ICAO) Safety and Recommended Practices (SARPs) regarding implementing a system safety approach for civil aviation authorities in its member states.
 As FS continually upgrades and expands SAS, it continues to support ICAO’s SARPs.

-The SASO PO works in four main areas and in coordination with other AVS Lines of Business, FS Program Offices, and Subject Matter Experts (SMEs).
+The SASO Branch works in three main areas and in coordination with other AVS Lines of Business, FS Program Offices, and Subject Matter Experts (SMEs).

 - Business Process Re-Engineering (BPR) – Support the redesign of current processes using cross-functional teams who integrate system safety principles within these redesigned processes and is available to assist all AVS Lines of Business to meet their business needs.